JudgeGroovyman/JudgeGroovyman.github.io/Amps.md

 1. $1200 Universal Audio OX,
 1. $1200 Boss Waza Tube Amp Expander
 1. Other: Apollo Solo,
+1. $499 Antelope Audio Synergy Core (free or $99 for a pack of amps to run ON the synergy device) Thunderbolt 3 and USB C ... holy crap <1ms latency!!!
+Even with guitar effects!
+I believe that is latency from input to output monitoring WITHIN the device from its input direct to its output.
+Round Trip latency is from the device to the pc and back out to your headphones.
+[At 48k and 32 samples whicih is not the lowest](https://www.youtube.com/watch?v=jBu_WfUnH4chttps://www.youtube.com/watch?v=jBu_WfUnH4c) its <5ms

 2. For future investigations: Look up Thunderbolt interfaces which will be $600 and up but the added speed of thunderbolt and the quality of these interfaces could be worth it.
 For example: UAD Arrow Thunderbolt is the least noisy of all in Ola’s comparison with the SSL2.
 His other interface is perhaps more pro but not in every way and its much more expensive.